Jeremiah Chapter 9

 “Understandeth and knoweth me”: Nothing but true knowledge of God can save the nation.
 Paul refers to this passage twice in 1 Cor.
 1:31 and 2 Cor.
 10:17.

 There is only one help and He is the LORD.
 If the people heed the message sent to them by Jeremiah and do the things God has told them to do, they will be spared.
 God’s nature is not to punish.
 His nature is lovingkindness, judgement, and righteousness.
 Because He is just, He must bring correction on this people.
 There will, however, be a remnant saved, even in this terrible time.

 Jeremiah 9:25 “Behold, the days come, saith the LORD, that I will punish all [them which are] circumcised with the uncircumcised;”

 Or, “are coming”.
 It seems to refer to the time after the Babylonian captivity, when the punishment being threatened took place, and not before.

 “That I will punish all them which are circumcised with the uncircumcised”: Jews and Gentiles alike.
 The circumcised Jews trusting in their circumcision, and being, as is said in the next verse, uncircumcised in heart, were no better than the uncircumcised Gentiles.
 Wherefore, both being transgressors of the law and despisers of the Gospel of Christ, are threatened with destruction (see Rom.
 2:12).

 Just because they were descended from Abraham and have been circumcised to prove it, will not save them.
 They have been living like the uncircumcised world, and they will be punished the same as them.
 This says to me, just because you claim to be a Christian is not enough.
-You must live the Christian life.
-Christ must indwell you to the extent that your whole being, inside and out, is Christ like.
-To be Christ like, saves you.
+You should live the Christian life.
+Christ must indwell you to the extent that your whole being, inside and out, is Christ-like.

 Jeremiah 9:26 “Egypt, and Judah, and Edom, and the children of Ammon, and Moab, and all [that are] in the utmost corners, that dwell in the wilderness: for all [these] nations [are] uncircumcised, and all the house of Israel [are] uncircumcised in the heart.”